ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/4-cluster-jobs/_index.md

 {{% notice tip %}}
 Linux containers are technologies that allow you to package and isolate applications with their entire runtime environment.
 This makes it easy to move the contained application between environments and nodes while retaining full functionality.
 In this lab you'll use the command `podman` later on.
-Podman is a daemon less container engine for developing, managing, and running Open Container Initiative (OCI) containers and container images on your Linux System.
+Podman is a daemon-less container engine for developing, managing, and running Open Container Initiative (OCI) containers and container images on your Linux System.
 If you want to learn more, there is a wealth of information on the Internet, you could start [here](http://docs.podman.io/en/latest/Introduction.html) for Podman or [here](https://www.ansible.com/blog/introduction-to-ansible-builder) for execution environments.
 {{% /notice %}}

 ## Execution Environments: A deeper look

 As promised let's look a bit deeper into execution environments.
-In your automation controller web UI, go to **Administration → Execution Environments**.
+In your automation controller web UI, go to **Administration ⇒ Execution Environments**.
 You'll see a list of the configured execution environments and original location of the image, in our case the images are provided in the **registry.redhat.io** container registry.
 Here you could add your own registry with custom EE images, too.

 So what happens, when automation controller runs an ad hoc command or Playbook?
 Let's see...

-You should already have your **VS Code** terminal open in another browser tab, if not open https://{{< param "external_code" >}} and do **Terminal -> New Terminal**.
+You should already have your **VS Code** terminal open in another browser tab, if not open https://{{< param "external_code" >}} and do **Terminal ⇒ New Terminal**.
 In this terminal:

 - SSH into your automation controller node (obviously replace \<GUID> by your value):
   - `ssh autoctl1.<GUID>.internal`